Hormonal Hair Loss: Causes And How To Reduce It Naturally

 2. Pregnancy Hormones

 About 40-50% of women experience excessive hair shedding from one to five months of pregnancy.
 This hair loss, known as telogen effluvium, occurs due to changes in estrogen and progesterone levels (4).
-Androgenic alopecia (female pattern hair loss) also occurs in women after childbirth (5).
+Hair loss usually occurs 2-4 months after the delivery and may even get delayed due to breastfeeding.
+During pregnancy, the increase in estrogen helps maintain the hair in the anagen phase (growth part of the cycle).
+However, the sudden withdrawal of the pregnancy hormones causes all the overdue anagen hairs to suddenly enter catagen, which then means the telogen hairs will shed a few months later.
+Androgenic alopecia (female pattern hair loss) also occurs in genetically predisposed women after childbirth (5).

 3. Thyroid Hormones

-Hypothyroidism or hyperthyroidism can cause hair loss (6).
+Hypothyroidism or hyperthyroidism can cause diffuse alopecia called telogen effluvium (6).
 They can cause an autoimmune condition called alopecia areata in women.
-Alopecia areata is characterized by circular pattern hair loss.
-PCOS (polycystic ovarian syndrome) is also an autoimmune thyroid condition that causes diffused hair loss (7).
+Having thyroid disease can trigger Alopecia areata.
+It is characterized by a circular pattern hair loss.
+Hyperthyroidism and hypothyroidism are also linked to autoimmune conditions such as Graves disease and Hashimoto’s disease.
+PCOS (polycystic ovarian syndrome) may also cause diffused hair loss (7).

 4. Menopause Hormones

 Menopause can also impact the hair growth cycle in women, especially if androgenic alopecia was already diagnosed prior to hitting menopause.
-Changes in sex hormones and an increase in stress-associated hormones lead to female pattern hair loss during and after menopause (8), (9).
+Androgenetic alopeciai XA common hair loss condition, also known as pattern baldness, observed in both men and women. usually begins with hormonal changes after puberty, pregnancy, and menopause.
+Changes in sex hormones and an increase in stress-associated hormones lead to female pattern hair loss during and (8), (9).

 5. Stress Hormones